Venice is the capital city of the Veneto region located in northeast Italy.

 But before starting to dream too much about, a question many new visitors wish to know and understand is, whether Venice is a safe city to travel to, or not.

 Is Venice safe?
+What you need to know

 This guide covers all you need to know about staying safe while visiting Venice.
 From tips on how to stay safe as solo traveller, as a female traveller and at night.

-I’ll share tips on how to avoid tourist scams, if you’re concerned about crime.
-How to stay safe (and dry) during acqua alta, or general travel safety, this guide will help you clarify any doubts around safety in Venice, best areas to stay and places to avoid.
+I’ll also share tips on how to avoid tourist scams, if you’re concerned about crime.
+How to stay safe (and dry) during acqua alta and some general safety tips.

 🔒 Click Here to Unlock My Top Travel Resources

-How safe is Venice?
+How safe is Venice for tourists

 Venice is a safe city and definitely more than other important cities in Italy such as Milan, Rome, and Naples.
 You can even compare Venice and Milan on this blog.